sigsergv/pyrone/docs/index.rst

 All linux shell commands in this manual have prefixes, if prefix is ``$`` then command must be executed using user ``blog`` shell session, and commands with the prefix ``#`` must be executed in root shell session.

-OS: Ubuntu 14.04 or Debian Jessie.
+Recommended operating system: Ubuntu 14.04 or Debian Jessie.

 MySQL setup
 -----------